Assurance Vie products are used as a financial planning vehicle in France to help your savings grow effectively and efficiently.

 The Assurance Vie offers a shelter from the rules of “forced heirship”, making it a useful tool for spouses to transfer assets between one another and provide protection to the surviving partner in the event of death.
 The proceeds paid out from Assurance Vie policies are largely beyond the reaches of French succession law.
 In the event of death, the proceeds of an Assurance Vie are distributed to the beneficiaries (net of social taxes).
 It is however potentially subject to French inheritance taxes.
 The following rules apply:

 - Policies left to the spouse or PACS partner are exempt from inheritance tax.

 - All other beneficiaries have an Assurance Vie tax-free allowance of 152,500€ per person, on the provision that investments were not made after the policy holder’s 70th birthday.

 - Any additional Assurance Vie distributions above these allowances are taxed at 20%, with an upper rate of 25% applying to any excess above 902,838 €.

 ** Note: As of July 2011, beneficiaries of Assurance Vie contracts are no-longer exempt from the 20% tax if the policyholder was non-resident in France at the date of subscription.
 There are also significant tax benefits to be had when bequeathing legacies to unrelated beneficiaries such as friends or step-children provided that such distributions have been made prior to the 70th birthday of the bequeather.
 After this age the tax advantage is restricted to a total of €30,500 for all beneficiaries combined.

 Whatever your marital situation, it is important to give thought to succession planning, in order to secure greater control over your estate, plan an orderly inheritance, and reduce the potential inheritance tax liability of inheritors.

-If you would like further information on the use of Assurance Vie products in France, please download our free guide.
+If you would like further information on the use of Assurance Vie products in France, please download our guide by completing the form below.